idaholab/moose/modules/phase_field/doc/content/documentation/systems/Kernels/SimpleCoupledACInterface.md

 \begin{equation}
 (\kappa L \nabla \eta, \nabla\psi)
 \end{equation}
-for the gradient contribution in a couple Allen-Cahn equation.
+for the gradient contribution in a coupled Allen-Cahn equation.
 For the more common case where $\eta$ is the variable the kernel is acting on see [`SimpleACInterface`](/SimpleACInterface.md).